-Edward P. Fleming is a founding partner of McDonald Fleming Moorhead.
+Edward “Ed” Fleming is a founding partner of McDonald Fleming.

 Ed's practice is focused on commercial litigation, government law and construction law.
-He was lead counsel in the case of Bush, et al vs Hillsborough Co., et al, representing President-elect George W. Bush in a federal action challenging the rejection of hundreds of votes from overseas and military personnel during the 2000 Presidential Election.
+He was lead counsel in the case of Bush, et al vs Hillsborough Co., et al, successfully representing President-elect George W. Bush in a federal action challenging the rejection of thousands of votes from overseas and military personnel during the 2000 Presidential Election.
 He obtained a federal order requiring that all canvassing boards across the state count previously rejected military ballots.

-He has been appointed three times to Florida’s Judicial Nominating Commission for the First District Court of Appeals, a panel that nominates appellate judges, and currently serves as Vice Chairman of that Commission.
+He has served for more than 12 years on Florida’s Judicial Nominating Commission for the First District Court of Appeals, a panel that nominates appellate judges, including two terms as chairman, and two terms as vice chairman.
 Ed has been an AV® Preeminent ™ rated attorney since 2001 by Martindale-Hubbell, the highest rating possible given by his peers.
 He was named to Florida’s “Legal Elite” by Florida Trend magazine in 2011, an honor reserved for less than 2 percent of the attorneys in the state.
 And he has been named as one of Pensacola’s 100 most influential residents by a local newspaper.
 He has obtained and collected pre-suit settlements and judicial awards totaling more than $30 million in the past five years alone, and has handled several high-profile cases in state and federal courts.

-In addition to practicing law, Ed enjoys tennis, kayaking, mountain climbing, and motorcycle riding.
+In addition to practicing law, Ed enjoys tennis, boating, kayaking, mountain climbing, and motorcycle riding.
 He is active in his church, and political campaigns.